Black and white stance on #NoEstimates considered harmful

 Why is this harmful?

 Let's take a short example to explain the impact.
-A few months back, I read a post on Reddit about estimates.
-Lots of comments and lively discussion.
+A few months back, I read a post on Reddit about estimates, with lots of comments, and lively discussions.
 There were at least 4-5 comments (around 10-15%) from users picking a fight adding comments along the line, you know, 'estimates don't work,' essentially ridiculing the use of estimates.
 Given the response these comments got, it is clear many have grown tired of these arguments, and so much time is being wasted on unproductive discussions.

 So what kind of messages are feeding the fire?